ingeniasoftware/luthier-ci/readme.md

 ## Donate

 Enjoying Luthier-CI?
-Donate with [Paypal](https://paypal.me/andersalasm) and help me to make more cool stuff!
+Donate with [Paypal](https://paypal.me/andersalasm) and help us to make more cool stuff!